hectorguo/hectorguo.github.io/_posts/en/2014-09-14-file-signature-check.md

 ### 3. File Signature Library

-The library of file signatures can be found on[File Signature Database](www.filesignatures.net), but not all the files has a signature on it, even though this website keeps updating them.
+The library of file signatures can be found on [File Signature Database](www.filesignatures.net), but not all the files has a signature on it, even though this website keeps updating them.

 ## Reference